GenericPirate/tmux/Contributing.md

   special targets like {left}; it could complete panes as well as windows.
   Probably lots more things.

-- At the moment, the optimization in screen-write.c is purely on lines
-  scrolled:

-  - If there are multiple changes within a line they will both be written even if they are on top of each other.
-We could trim text strings that overlap.

-  - ECH, DCH and friends cause a flush when they could just remove the characters from the write buffer?

-  - We could check the existing screen and drop characters that are unchanged.

-  But is it worth the cost?
-Would it make any difference to any applications?

 - Support DECSLRM margins within tmux itself.

-- Could the history be a ring buffer?
-Would it be better?
-It doesn't help us with a scroll region or in the alternate screen.

 - list-keys should be able to show long commands with {} and newlines more nicely.
 Could store knowledge of command arguments in cmd_entry like a string